 Participants were taken from a national quota sample of teenagers who participated in an on-line survey as part of a larger study examining adolescent media use.
 The current sample consisted of 1155 adolescents ages 10-20 (51% female), with 315 early adolescents (ages 10-12), 315 middle adolescents (ages 13-15) and 525 late adolescents (ages 16+).
 Researchers have found that quota samples generally result in comparable results to probability-based samples (Cumming, 1990; Pew Research Center, 2016).
 Ethnicity was 69% European American, 13% African American, 11% Hispanic, and 5% Asian American.
 Average household income was between $35 and $49,000, with 30% of the sample making less than $35,000 annually and only just over 10% making more than $100,000 annually.

 After obtaining IRB approval from the sponsoring university, participants were recruited via Qualtrics (a U.S. research firm that collects data for researcher, private, and public corporations) from an online panel of participants across the United States who had previously agreed to participate in research.
-Participants were given a brief online survey that took less than 20 minutes to complete, and were compensated on a sliding scale in points (which are accumulated to receive goods or credits to places such as iTunes, Amazon, etc., gift cards, or cash).
+Participants were given a brief online survey that took less than 20 minutes to complete and were compensated on a sliding scale in points (which are accumulated to receive goods or credits to places such as iTunes, Amazon, etc., gift cards, or cash).
 There were very few instances of missing data, but they were dealt with using the FIML feature of MPLUS.

 Measures